nofelmahmood/Seam/README.md

 ```
 #### Sync Conflicts

-Still we all have conflicts in our lives and so does data.
+We all have conflicts in our lives and so does data.
 Sometimes we don't have answers to the ones in life but we do have for the ones here :P

-CKSIncrementalStore supports 4 sync conflict resolution policies out of the box.
+`CKSIncrementalStore supports 4 sync conflict resolution policies out of the box.`

 * <b>GreaterModifiedDateWins</b>